tobyzerner/json-api-server/README.md

 }
 ```

 `Tobyz\JsonApiServer\JsonApi` is a [PSR-15 Request Handler](https://www.php-fig.org/psr/psr-15/).
 Instantiate it with your API's base URL.
 Convert your framework's request object into a [PSR-7 Request](https://www.php-fig.org/psr/psr-7/#321-psrhttpmessageserverrequestinterface) implementation, then let the `JsonApi` handler take it from there.
-Catch any exceptions and give them back to `JsonApi` if you want a JSON:API error response.
+Catch any exceptions and give them back to `JsonApi` to generate a JSON:API error response.

 ### Defining Resources